FieryCod/holy-lambda/doc/1-02-getting-started.md

 Having successfully run the Lambda locally, we can now deploy to AWS.

 Deployment to AWS is a two-step process:
-- `pack` to prepare the deployment package; and
+- `pack` to prepare the deployment package and stage it in an S3 bucket; and
-- `deploy` to apply it to your AWS environment.
+- `deploy` to apply the deployment package to your AWS environment.

 ```
 bb stack:pack